User Tools

 Support Group

-The Support group is the next wave of firefighters to support the attack as shown in the Graph (Above).
-It is the balance of the 1st High Rise alarm that is not a part of the Recon/Attack Group, water supply or Lobby and the arriving 2nd Alarm.
+The Support group is the next wave of firefighters to support the attack as shown in the Graph on page 8.
+It is the balance of the 1st High-rise alarm that is not a part of the Recon/Attack Group, water supply, or Lobby along with the arriving 2nd Alarm.

 Command can assign the Support Group to conduct: